foxtrotmike/cafemap/README.txt

 Muhammad Arif (syedmarif2003 <at> yahoo dot com) Downloaded From: http://faculty.pieas.edu.pk/fayyaz/software.html#cafemap

 This folder contains the package "cafeMap" and all example files.

+INSTALLATION INSTRUCTIONS FOR THE PACKAGE:
+1. Go to directory ..../cafemap-master/cafeMap in command prompt
+2. Execute the command: pip install . or python setup.py install

-CafeMap folder has the following modules:
+CafeMap package has the following modules:

 cafemap.py: class implementation of cafemap according to the algorithm presented in the paper